adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

    $ kubectl get certificates --all-namespaces

-There should be an entry for each ingress in your cluster with the kube-lego annotation.
+There should be an entry for each ingress in your cluster with the kube-certmanager annotation.

 We can also verify that cert-manager has 'adopted' the old TLS certificates by